Robert the Bruce and One-to-One Combat

 P.S.
 Ignore anything in the film Braveheart about Robert the Bruce.

 Henry was tired of this nonsense.
 He had been sent forward as part of a scouting party to spy on the Scottish army.
 To SPY on the Scottish army.
 For goodness sake.
 Do you know who would not have taken this shhhhh…shenanigans?
 Edward I, old Long Shanks would have had the lot of them strung up and they’d of paid for their own rope.
 Riding out randomly across the hills of this freezing Bannockburn place, what was the point?
 They weren’t going to suddenly stumble across the Scottish army through luck, were they…

 Oh Hello, what was that, thought Henry?
 Heavily armoured cavalry horses, check.
-Infantry men, check.
+Infantrymen, check.
 Archers, check.
-Yeah this was an army.
+Yeah, this was an army.
 This was the Scottish army.
 Maybe there was some method to the madness.
-No doubt head office would decide it was down to their great strategic know-how, Henry de Bohun knew better though, he knew it was down to his hard work, his dilligence, his years of field experience.
+No doubt head office would decide it was down to their great strategic know-how, Henry de Bohun knew better though, he knew it was down to his hard work, his diligence, his years of field experience.